-Providing access to Bloomberg data terminals, the Masters Investments Learning Center facilitates instruction leading to Bloomberg Acknowledgements.
+Providing access to Bloomberg data terminals, the Masters Investments Learning Center facilitates instruction leading to Bloomberg Acknowledgements and certificates.
 UT students can get acknowledged in equities, fixed income, foreign exchange, or commodities.
-Both students and faculty gain access to real-time and historical information regarding approximately five million financial instruments on the Bloomberg terminals, and can utilize over 10,000 functions to analyze market data.
+During training students will have access to real-time and historical information regarding approximately five million financial instruments on the Bloomberg terminals, and can utilize over 10,000 functions to analyze market data.

 The college's Haslam and LaPorte Torch Fund activities are housed in the Masters Investment Learning Center, giving Torch Fund managers unlimited use of the center's resources.
 Dr. Deborah Harrell is the faculty advisor, and she can be contacted at email@example.com.